emmadej/Car-Reconditioning-Analysis---SQL-and-Tableau/README.md

 # Car Reconditioning Analysis Project

-Demonstrating **Tableau & PowerBI** for Visualizations and **SQL** for analysis on data measuring costs of reconditioning vehicles with different mileage, make, model, etc.
+Demonstrating **Tableau & PowerBI** for Visualizations and **SQL** for Data Analysis on data measuring costs of reconditioning vehicles with different mileage, make, model, etc.